keptn/lifecycle-toolkit/docs/docs/getting-started/lifecycle-management.md

 [Deployment tasks](../guides/tasks.md)
 page to find out more.

-To learn more about the non-blocking deployment functionality please see the
+To learn more about making pre-task and pre-evaluations non-blocking please see the
 [Keptn non-blocking deployment section](../components/lifecycle-operator/keptn-non-blocking.md).